Contractible subshifts: Preliminaries

 If $f : A \to B$ is a function and $C \subset A$, then $f|C$ is the domain restriction of $f$ to $C$.
 By $A \subset B$ we mean $A$ is a not necessarily proper subset of $B$.
 By $\Z_k$ we denote the finite ring or additive group $\Z/k\Z$.
 We write $A \subset B \iff A \subseteq B$.

 Throughout, $G$ denotes a group.
-Elements of a group are usually called $a, b, c$ (because $g$ and $h$ will be morphisms).
-We mostly consider infinite finitely-generated groups with a preferred generating set $S$.
+The identity element for abstract groups is $1_G$.
+Elements of a group are usually called $a, b, c, e$ ($f$, $g$ and $h$ will be morphisms, and $d$ is a distance).
+We often refer to elements of a group as \emph{cells}, a terminology coming from cellular automata.

+To a group $G$ with symmetric generating set $S$, we associate Cayley graph of $G$ as having edges $(a, ab)$ for $b \in S$ (i.e.\ the right Cayley graph), which we sometimes take to have edge-label $b$.
+In this point of view, we often call elements of the group nodes.

+We mostly consider infinite generated groups with a preferred generating set $S$.
 We usually (but not always) let $S$ be a finite symmetric ($S = S^{-1}$) generating set.
 We write $d(a, b)$ for the left-invariant word metric of $G$ with respect to this generating set.
+The \emph{ball of radius} $R$ is $B_R = \{g \in G \;|\; d(g, e) \leq R\}$.
+It is a metric ball in the right Cayley graph, with the path metric.

+When we consider a subset $H$ of a group $G$, we think of it as a metric space with the induced metric from $G$.
+Note that this may not be the metric induced by the path metric on the induced subgraph $H$ with respect to any generating set of $G$.
+We say a subset $H \subset G$ is \emph{$r$-connected} if, defining graph $(H, E)$ where we have vertices $H$, and edges $(h, h') \in E$ when $d(h, h') \leq r$ (in the group $G$), the graph $(H, E)$ is connected.
+More generally, we define the \emph{$r$-components} as the connected components of this graph.